 Why this Recipe Works

-- These muffins are filled with real shredded carrot for incredible color and flavor.
+- Filled with real shredded carrot for incredible color and flavor.

 - A perfect blend of spices complements and enhances the carrots’ natural sweetness!